nodash-ai/nodash/packages/nodash-cli/README.md

 ## Configuration File

-The CLI stores configuration in `~/.nodash/config.json`:
+The CLI stores configuration in `~/.nodash/config.json` by default:

 ```json
 {